Double-Auction Mechanisms for Resource Trading Markets: Introduction

-The paper is organized into two parts.
-In Part I we study a setting with a single link-supplier.
-Specifically, in Section~\ref{system_model_section}, we discuss the system model and problem definition.
-In Section~\ref{price_taking_section}, we discuss the price-taking scenario for the single-link case.
-In Section~\ref{price_anticipating_section}, we analyze the price-anticipating scenario.
-As a positive result, in Section~\ref{price_anticipation_delay_section}, we discuss our proposed mechanism and characterize the worst-case efficiency loss for linear user pay-offs in terms of the single supplying agent's cost function.
-In Part II (Sections~\ref{multiple_link_section} to \ref{ML_price_anticipation}) we generalize the above results to the setting with multiple link-suppliers.
+The paper is organized as follows.
+In Section~\ref{system_model_section}, we propose our system model, and discuss the problem formulation.
+The scenario with price-taking agents is discussed in Section~\ref{price_taking_section}, while the price-anticipating agents' scenario is addressed in Section~\ref{price_anticipating_section}.
+In Section~\ref{price_anticipation_delay_section}, we present our Stackelberg-game based mechanism, and characterize the worst-case efficiency loss for linear user pay-offs in terms of the link-supplier's cost function.
+Results from our numerical study are presented in Section~\ref{numerical_work_section}.
 To focus on the flow of key ideas, we have moved all the proofs to the Appendix.
 The paper concludes with some remarks in Section~\ref{conclusion_section}.
+Generalization of the above results to a setting comprising multiple link-suppliers are presented in the supplementary material (Appendix \ref{multiple_link_section} to \ref{ML_price_anticipation}).